Portrait

 Hello, my name is Sonia.

 I care about understanding humans as thinking, feeling, computational machines and using these insights to build artificial intelligence that better serves a diversity of human intelligence.
+I study how machines act as social partners, and use the tools of computational cognitive science and human-AI interaction to evaluate and improve their behavior.

 Publications